Giles Phillips: Career

 Born in Chicago, Illinois, Phillips joined Queens Park Rangers from FC Barrington USA in June 2017, signing a new contract in February 2019.
 He had previously played college soccer for Carthage College between 2015 and 2016, becoming their first ever player to sign an international professional contract.

 He moved on loan to Wycombe Wanderers in July 2019.

 After being released by QPR at the end of the 2019–20 season, Phillips joined Wycombe permanently on August 20, 2020, on a one-year deal.

 In November 2020, Phillips joined National League side Aldershot Town on loan until January 2021.
 On February 23, 2021, Phillips renewed his loan with Aldershot Town for an additional month.

 On May 12, 2021, it was announced that Phillips would leave Wycombe Wanderers, having not had his contract renewed.

 He returned to Aldershot Town in June 2021 on a two-year contract.

 In January 2023 he signed for Irish club Waterford.

+Phillips joined Oxford City in February 2024.

+In June 2024, following Oxford City's relegation, Phillips joined National League side Ebbsfleet United.
+In October 2024, he joined National League South club Hornchurch on loan until January 2025.
+He departed Ebbsfleet by mutual consent on January 6, 2025.
+On January 8, he joined Hornchurch on a permanent basis.